Bench182/exorium/README.md

 * Crossed through commands are currently not working.

 Commands, suggestions or features we still plan to add can be seen in our [TO DO project](https://github.com/ThePawKingdom/exorium/projects/1).
+Support can be received in our [support server](https://discord.gg/MRdGudf).
 If a command doesn't work, please make an [issue](https://github.com/ThePawKingdom/exorium/issues/).

 #### Social commands